-The Group/Company considers its employees as their most value assets/ their brand ambassadors and it is actively involved in giving them training, etc. with a view of improving their knowledge/personal development so that they deliver the best service on a daily basis.
+The Group and the Company considers their employees as their most value assets/ their brand ambassadors and it is actively involved in giving them training, etc. with a view of improving their knowledge/personal development so that they deliver the best service on a daily basis.